 - Lay the scientific foundation for both the treatment and cure of many diseases.

 - Replace existing, invasive treatments for current diseases.
 They could even make chemotherapy a thing of the past.

-With Next Generation Sequencing (NGS) companies like Psomagen, Illumina, and MedGenome putting significant funding towards these projects, there are very high expectations on the real medicinal impact of their outcomes.
-The key to these projects are to compare known healthy DNA to the DNA of diseased tissue to identify differences.
+With Next-Generation Sequencing (NGS) companies like Psomagen, Illumina, and MedGenome putting significant funding towards these projects, there are very high expectations on the real medicinal impact of their outcomes.
+The key to these projects is to compare known healthy DNA to the DNA of diseased tissue to identify differences.
 Some examples of this include:

-- Comparing the genome of a tumor with the DNA in a healthy tissue.
+- Comparing the genome of a tumor with the DNA in healthy tissue.

 - Comparing the DNA of children who have rare diseases with that of their close relatives.